 To default means to fail to repay a loan or line of credit.
 A borrower can default on their loan if they fail to pay back either the principal loan amount or the interest.
 Read more about Default.

-A deficit is what occurs when a person or company doesn’t have enough money to cover its expenses and debts.
-The amount they lack is referred to as a deficit.
+A deficit occurs when an individual or company doesn’t have enough money to cover their expenses and debt—it is the difference between cash inflow and cash outflow.
 Read more about Deficit.